-The Issuer accepts the responsibility for the information contained in these Final Terms. [[\bullet] has been extracted from [\bullet].
-The Issuer confirms that such additional information has been accurately reproduced and that, so far as it is aware and is able to ascertain from information published by [\bullet], no facts have been omitted which would render the reproduced information inaccurate or misleading].
+The Issuer accepts the responsibility for the information contained in these Final Terms. [$[\bullet]$ has been extracted from $[\bullet]$.
+The Issuer confirms that such additional information has been accurately reproduced and that, so far as it is aware and is able to ascertain from information published by $[\bullet]$, no facts have been omitted which would render the reproduced information inaccurate or misleading].

-Signed on behalf of the Issuer By: Duly authorised
+Signe ed on beha If of the Issuer

+Ву:

+Duly a authorised

-PART B - OTHER INFORMATION
+PART B - O THER INFORMATION

-1. LISTING AND ADMISSION TO TRADING
+1. LISTIN G AND ADMISSION TO TRADII NG

-(i) Listing:

-[Application has been made by the Issuer (or on its behalf) for the Securities to be admitted to the Official List of Euronext Dublin] [insert any relevant green or sustainable bond segment] and trading on [the regulated market of Euronext Dublin] [insert and relevant green or sustainable bond segment] with effect from [•].]
-[Application is expected to be made by the Issuer (or on its behalf) for the Securities to be listed on [specify relevant Official List] and admitted to trading on [specify relevant regulated market] with effect from [•].]
+(i) Listing: [Application has been made by the Issuer (or on its behalf) for the Securities to be admitted to the Official List of Euronext Dublin [insert any relevant green or sustainable bond segment] and trading on [the regulated market of Euronext Dublin] [insert any relevant green or sustainable bond segment] with effect from [•].]

+[Application is expected to be made by the Issuer (or on its behalf) for the Securities to be listed on the Official List of Euronext Dublin [insert any relevant green or sustainable bond segment] and admitted to trading on the regulated market of Euronext Dublin [insert any relevant green or sustainable bond segment] [insert such further stock exchange(s) or markets as may be agreed between the relevant Issuer and the relevant Dealer.] with effect from [•].]

-(ii) Estimate of total expenses related to admission to trading:
+(ii) Estimate of total expenses related to admission to trading: [•]

+2. RATIN GS

+Ratin gs: The Securities to be issued have been rated:

+[The following ratings reflect the ratings allocated to Securities of this type issued under the €15,000,000,000 Mortgage Covered Securities Programme generally:]

+[Moody's: [●]]